 - CALPIA factories operate within Federal and State health, safety, and occupational regulations.

 - CALPIA programs assist offenders in learning the value of work.
-Many CALPIA inmate workers have never held a job or
+Many CALPIA offenders have never held a job or

 learned the value of work.
 CALPIA staff expects offenders to learn appropriate behavior on the job, do quality work,